Skip to main content

 5.1 - Who May File

-(a) Parties — Only a respondent who is the subject of an underlying appeal before the Board, the respondent’s practitioner of record, or DHS may file a motion.
-See Chapter 2.1(b)(7) (Filings After Entry of Appearance as Practitioner of Record).
+Only an alien who is the subject of an underlying appeal before the Board, the alien’s representative, or DHS may file a motion.
 An unrepresented or pro se party may receive assistance from a practitioner with the drafting, completion, or filling in of blank spaces of a specific motion intended to be filed with the Board pursuant to a limited appearance for document assistance.
-See Chapter 2.1(c) (Limited Appearance for Document Assistance); 3.3(b) (Signatures).
+See Chapter 3.3(b) (Signatures).

-(b) Practitioners — Motions may be filed either by a party, if unrepresented (“pro se”), or by a party’s practitioner of record.
+Motions may be filed either by a party, if unrepresented (“pro se”), or by a party’s practitioner of record.
 See Chapter 2 (Appearances before the Board).
 Whenever a party is represented, the party should submit all motions to the Board through the practitioner of record.
-See Chapter 2.1(b)(7) (Filings After Entry of Appearance as Practitioner of Record).
+See Chapter2.1(d) (Filings and Communications).

-(2) All other motions — On any motion that is not a motion to reopen or a motion to reconsider, if a practitioner is already the practitioner of record, the motion need not be accompanied by a Notice of Appearance (Form EOIR-27).
-However, if a practitioner is appearing for the first time and seeks to be the practitioner of record on the motion, the practitioner must file a Form EOIR‑27 along with that motion.
-See Chapter 2.1(b) (Entering an Appearance as the Practitioner of Record).
+(2) All other motions - On any motion that is not a motion to reopen or a motion to reconsider, if a representative is already the practitioner of record, the motion need not be accompanied by a Notice of Appearance.
+However, if a practitioner is appearing for the first time, the practitioner must file a Notice of Entry of Appearance as Attorney or Representative Before the Board of Immigration Appeals (Form EOIR-27) along with that motion.
+See Chapter 2 (Appearances before the Board).